 Clarklake is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Clarklake is a town of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Clarklake who work in office and administrative support (13.21%), sales jobs (12.64%), and healthcare (10.17%).

 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Clarklake is worth considering.

 Being a small town, Clarklake does not have a public transit system used by locals to get to and from work.

-In terms of college education, Clarklake is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 27.22% of adults 25 and older in the town have at least a bachelor's degree.
+The overall education level of Clarklake is somewhat higher than in the average US city of 21.84%: 28.63% of adults 25 and older in the town have at least a bachelor's degree.